35 Things You Don’t Know You’re Doing That Make Your House a Target for Burglars

 Forty percent of people admit posting pics while out of town, according to Nationwide.
 And while putting your vacation pictures online might get you a lot of likes, it also notifies your friends and acquaintances that you’re now far from home, making your house a prime target for anyone with ill intentions or just an opportunistic streak.
 Instead, make sure your social media profiles aren’t public, and wait to post your beautiful beach selfies until you get home.
 Here are some other things you should never post on social media for the sake of your own safety and your home’s safety.

 It takes two minutes online or on the phone to put a hold on your mail while you’re gone and subvert the number one signal burglars look for: an overflowing porch or mailbox.
 These are the hiding spots burglars check first.
-Save yourself a trip to the mailbox by installing an alert system like this.

 V J Matthew/Shutterstock